Cooking with Nemo JamesPosted by Nemo

 Since then I met and married Federika who apart from being amazing and gorgeous is also a fantastic cook specialising in dishes from all corners of the globe but particularly from Peru where she grew up.
-I am never going to win any awards for my cooking but she has taught me a lot and in particular shared that secret that all you crafty cooks have been keeping to yourselves all these years: The Kitchen Timer.
+I am never going to win any awards for my cooking but she has taught me a lot and in particular shared that secret that all you crafty cooks have been keeping to yourselves: The Kitchen Timer.

-Until I discovered the kitchen timer I used to use a smoke alarm to tell me when my food was cooked.
+Until I discovered the kitchen timer I used to rely on the smoke alarm which is a method I am told experienced cooks frown upon..
 In a terraced house in the UK it was not a problem as I would always put the smoke alarm within easy reach so I could turn it off quickly.
-But then one day while I was living in Los Angeles I was heating up a lovely chocolate muffin for my breakfast when the phone rang with a call from a prospective agent.
+But one day while I was living in Los Angeles I was heating a chocolate muffin for my breakfast when the phone rang with a call from a prospective agent.
 I completely forgot about the muffin until the smoke alarm went off but being accustomed to this event I continued talking to the agent whilst removing the muffin from the oven and jumping up and down on a chair trying to blow cold air onto the alarm.
-As most of the buildings in L.A. are made of wood everyone is paranoid about fire so just as I thought I had everything under control and had the agent interested the building manager started banging on my door and screaming at me to let him in.
+As most of the buildings in L.A. are made of wood everyone is paranoid about fire so just as I thought I had everything under control and had the agent interested, the building manager started banging on my door and screaming at me to let him in.
 I never realised cooking could be so difficult.
 Here are a few more tips that I have discovered that I would like to pass on:

 - Using an apron means that cooking doesn’t always require a change of clothes